CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md

 You will use **Data Migration Tool(DM tool)** to import the JSON array stored in the **nutrition.json** file from `C:\Labs\setup\`

-1. Use dtui application , double click on dtui application .
+1. Use dtui application from `C:\Labs\Tools\` location, double click on dtui application .

     ![click](./assets/03-dm_dtui_app.jpg "Review if you have installed already")